tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ## 1 Introduction

 This document lists the BDQ Core tests.
+The bdqcore: vocabulary provides the descriptions of each test.

+The BDQ Core tests are described using terms from bdqffdq:, a vocabulary that specifies a framework for describing data quality.
+Each of the tests in bdqcore: has been designed within this framework and is framed using the terms and concepts from the framework.
+The bdqffdq: framework provides the context for each test, and has shaped decisions made about each test.

+The bdqffdq: framework considers data to have quality with respect to some specified use.
+It provides a means to describe a use of data (bdqffdq:UseCase), and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.

-For details and rationale, see Chapman AD, Belbin L, Zermoglio PF, Wieczorek J, Morris PJ, Nicholls M, Rees ER, Veiga AK, Thompson A, Saraiva AM, James SA, Gendreau C, Benson A, Schigel D (2020).
+For more details see the [bdqffdq documentation](../bdqffdq/index.md) and for more on the rationale, see: Chapman AD, Belbin L, Zermoglio PF, Wieczorek J, Morris PJ, Nicholls M, Rees ER, Veiga AK, Thompson A, Saraiva AM, James SA, Gendreau C, Benson A, Schigel D (2020).
 Developing Standards for Improved Data Quality and for Selecting Fit for Use Biodiversity Data.
-Biodiversity Information Science and Standards 4: e50889. https://doi.org/10.3897/biss.4.50889.
+Biodiversity Information Science and Standards 4: e50889. [https://doi.org/10.3897/biss.4.50889](https://doi.org/10.3897/biss.4.50889).

 ## 2 BDQ Core Tests
 ### 2.1 The Scope of the Tests

-The scope of the BDQ Core tests is primarily encapsulated by the bdqffdq:Specification.
-The "Information Elements" within that "Specification" may specify the Darwin Core terms used in the Test.
-These Information Elements may include Darwin Core terms that do not reside in the "dwc:" namespace, for example "dcterms:licence".
-The "Specification" may also include references to external authorities other than Darwin Core that are required to implement the test, for example, to an ISO standard.
-Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the test.
-Note that even though these 'external authorities' are external to Darwin Core, Darwin Core terms remain the focus.
+The scope of the BDQ Core tests is delinitated by a set of UseCases.
+Each use case composes a set of tests (Validations, Measures, Amendments, and Issues) to provide a formal description of what it means for data to have quality with respect to the UseCase.

 BDQ Core tests are designed to run at any point in the data lifecycle, from initial collection or observation to data transcription, database loading, and preparation for or during data aggregation.